List of Jeopardy! contestants: Amy Schneider

 Amy Schneider, an engineering manager from Oakland, California, won $1,382,800 and 40 games in a row, the second-longest winning streak in Jeopardy!'s history and the fourth-highest winnings in regular-season play.
 Schneider is the fifth-biggest all-time winner, and the fourth regular-season millionaire (after Jennings, Holzhauer, and Amodio), while being the first transgender and female one.
-During season 38, she qualified as the first seed in the next Tournament of Champions.On November 21, she won the tournament, along with its $250,000 grand prize.
+During season 38, she qualified as the first seed in the next Tournament of Champions.
+On November 21, she won the tournament, along with its $250,000 grand prize.
 She was the first openly transgender person to compete in, and to win, the Jeopardy!
 Tournament of Champions.
 Of the significance of her gender identity, she said: "The fact is, I don't actually think about being trans all that often, and so when appearing on national television, I wanted to represent that part of my identity accurately: as important, but also relatively minor."

+Sam Buttrey

+Sam Buttrey is a podcaster, bon vivant, and retired Associate Professor of Operations Research at the Naval Postgraduate School living in Pacific Grove, California.
+He won $100,000 in the 2021 Jeopardy Professors Tournament and a spot in the 2022 Tournament of Champions.
+Buttrey appeared in the 2022 Tournament of Champions and finished third behind Andrew He and Amy Schneider.